Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 #### Add information to the Databases Locally

 You can ingest the recommendation result to the local database with the following command.
 Note that this command requires you have already created the database locally.
+Note that a unique constraint was set to the pair of two columns - `input` and `recommendation`.
+Thus, you might receive unique constraint errors if you insert duplicate pairs into the database.

 ```bash
 make ingest-to-db